AMA Plaza: Split ownership and renovations

 In December 2011, the American Medical Association (AMA) announced it would move its Chicago offices to 330 North Wabash Avenue, leasing the 39th to 47th floors.
 AMA bought the building's naming rights as well.
 Latham & Watkins and SmithBucklin also leased space at the IBM Building within a month of AMA's lease; the three firms' lease commitments totaled approximately 550000 ft2.
 These three leases increased the building's occupancy rate from 47% to approximately 95%, at a time when many Chicago office buildings were struggling to attract tenants.
-Afterward, the building was renovated for $73.7 million renovating the building; although the office stories were not intended to be renovated, the hotel plans had triggered a historic-preservation rule that required the entire building to be examined.
+Afterward, the building was renovated for $73.7 million; although the office stories were not intended to be renovated, the hotel plans had triggered a historic-preservation rule that required the entire building to be examined.
 The project included upgrading mechanical systems, restrooms, corridors, and elevators.
 It also involved adding a green roof, as well as a conference center, food court, and fitness room.
 Designers including Mies's grandson Dirk Lohan, the Rockwell Group, and Rottet Studio were hired to convert the lower stories into a Langham hotel.
 The renovation was partly funded through the Class L designation, a tax incentive given to city landmarks.

-The Langham Chicago hotel had a soft opening on July 10, 2013, becoming Langham Hospitality's third American hotel.
+The Langham Chicago hotel had a soft opening on July 10, 2013, becoming Langham Hospitality Group's third American hotel.
 The hotel's Travelle restaurant opened on August 9, operating an outdoor location, Elle on the River, on AMA Plaza's patio during the summertime.
 The Langham, Chicago, fully opened on September 10 of that year, and the IBM Building was renamed AMA Plaza the same month, when AMA moved there.
 Langham also proposed installing 11 sculptures in the plaza outside AMA Plaza; the Commission on Chicago Landmarks rejected the initial request, but it eventually allowed the hotel to install the sculptures near the Chicago River.
 By late 2013, the building was 92% occupied.
 The building's tenants included Langham, AMA, and Latham & Watkins, as well as engineering firm Thornton Tomasetti, accounting firm BDO USA, and technology firm Outcome Health.